Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: Related Work

 \textbf{Machine Unlearning} (MU)~\citep{bourtoule2021machine, guo2019certified, graves2021amnesiac, jang2022knowledge, podell2023sdxl, vatter2023evolution} has emerged to address removal requests and data privacy concerns without requiring costly full retraining.
 Its goal is to erase the influence of specific data or learned concepts while preserving the model’s overall performance.
 In diffusion models, MU approaches fall into two categories: single-concept unlearning and multi-concept unlearning.

 \textbf{Single-concept Unlearning.} Finetuning-based approaches have been widely explored.
-For instance, FMN~\citep{zhang2024forget} leverages attention re-steering to facilitate concept forgetting, while SalUn~\citep{fan2023salun} identifies and modifies critical weights through gradient-based saliency to remove specific data influences.
-Similarly, AC~\citep{kumari2023ablating} aligns the distribution of generated images for a target concept with that of a broader anchor concept before ablating, and SA~\citep{heng2023selective} adopts continual learning principles to enable concept erasure.
-ESD~\citep{gandikota2023erasing} further fine-tunes the model using negative guidance, steering outputs away from undesired content, while MS~\citep{jia2023model} utilizes sparse training to unlearn concept.
+FMN~\citep{zhang2024forget} leverages attention re-steering for concept forgetting, while SalUn~\citep{fan2023salun} modifies critical weights through gradient-based saliency.
+AC~\citep{kumari2023ablating} aligns generated images for a target concept with a broader anchor concept before ablating, and SA~\citep{heng2023selective} adopts continual learning principles for concept erasure.
+ESD~\citep{gandikota2023erasing} fine-tunes the model using negative guidance to steer outputs away from undesired content, while MS~\citep{jia2023model} utilizes sparse training to unlearn concepts.
 However, all these methods are sensitive to hyperparameters and the characteristics of the training data.
 In contrast, training-free methods have also been proposed.
 SLD~\citep{schramowski2023safe} injects safety guidance into latent space to suppress unwanted outputs, but latent biases can persist since weights are unchanged.
 ConceptPrune~\citep{chavhan2024conceptprune} removes neurons tied to an undesired concept; however, handling multiple concepts is difficult due to complex neuron interactions.